 Swamp– Midtown.
 Located across the street from the football stadium (thus the name), this is considered a game day spot for casual American eats and alcohol.
 No trip to The Swamp should be without an order of gator bites – crispy marinated gator tail bits, with a mango chili puree.
 The brunch menu also includes specialty waffle selections, shrimp & grits, french toast, and eggs benedict prepared in several ways.

 The Top– Downtown – There is typically a minimum 45-minute wait on weekends to get into this hip spot known for its vegetarian and vegan options and modern take on American food.
 A must try when you head to Gainesville.
 Brunch on Sundays.

 Vine Sourdough Bakery – Downtown – fresh, organic handmade bread, pastries, coffee, and pasta.
 They also partner with other area businesses and farms to provide their sourdough bread

-Many of the breakfast and dinner establishments serve lunch but for a lunch, the only place, check out:
+Many of the breakfast and dinner establishments serve lunch but for lunch, check out:

 Daves New York Deli– Great place for matzoh ball soup in Gainesville.
 Located in Tioga Town Center which is a bit of a drive from campus.
 Known for its authentic NY Pastrami and Corned Beef.

 Sababa– Downtown. order at the counter, best falafel, and Israeli cuisine